resgroup/wind-up/README.md

 # create a virtual environment in the .venv folder
 python -m venv .venv
 # activate the virtual environment
-source .venv/Scripts/activate  # or .venv/bin/activate on linux
+source .venv/Scripts/activate  # or .venv/bin/activate on linux or ".venv/Scripts/activate" in Windows command prompt
 # install the wind-up package
 pip install -r requirements.txt
 ```